DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 ## My repositories plans

 - I'm planning to transfer all of my repositories from github to either [Codeberg](https://codeberg.org/) or [Radicle](https://radicle.xyz/).
-> but for now my school wants me to use github(which is understandable, as its the most popular code hosting site).
+*But for now my school wants me to use github (which is understandable, as its the most popular code hosting site).*

 ![dog1](assets/img/personal/dog1.jpg){: w="500" h="500" }
 _my dog_